Mexico Bahía de Kino penshell - hookah

 Specific FIP objectives:

 Identify if there are effects on the natural substrate by penshell extraction with hookah diving equipment within the UoA.
 By December 2023, a report will deliver the results of the analysis of videos and fishing logbooks.
+COMPLETED

 Determine if the penshell farming within the UoA could generate a negative effect on the sediment through the increase in biodeposition of organic matter.
 Systematic sediment samples, it will be evaluated if there is accumulation of organic matter in the UoA.
-By July 2024, there will be a baseline of the conditions of the UoA, subsequently, every two years it will be evaluated to identify if there are significant changes that could modify the community structure of the ecosystem.
+By October 2025, there will be a baseline of the conditions of the UoA, subsequently, every two years it will be evaluated to identify if there are significant changes that could modify the community structure of the ecosystem.

 To avoid competition for food within the UoA, the FIP will determine the availability of food through an annual cycle to determine if there is enough availability to avoid competition between the penshell and other filtering organisms found in the UoA.
-By April 2024, final results will be obtained in a technical report.
+By October 2025, final results will be obtained in a technical report.
 Continuous monitoring will also be carried out on the physical-chemical parameters of the water in the sea at the UoA during the growing cycles.

 Develop a strategic management plan for farming sustainable and aproach for penshell, incorporating the fishing management tools, current fishing regulations.
 This management instrument will be prepared in conjunction with the fishers and will be applied as of May 2024.
-In addition, work will be done to promote with fishing authorities the design of a specific management plan for the species in the commercial fishing area for penshell in Bahía de Kino.
+COMPLETED In addition, work will be done to promote with fishing authorities the design of a specific management plan for the species in the commercial fishing area for penshell in Bahía de Kino.

 Generate an effective route for decision-making within the FIP participants, this route will be generated by June 2024.
+COMPLETED

 Achieve an unconditional pass to the MSC standard by August 2026.